zharfan104/number_converter_app/README.md

 # Number Converter App

-A Flutter app that converts numbers to words using a custom-built number to words converter.
+A Flutter app that converts numbers to words using a custom-built number to words converter using BloC state management.

 ## Video
 Android: